 Old Paris Porcelain Basket by Jacob Petit, c.
 1840

 Old Paris porcelain basket, the center painted with a bouquet of flowers within an elaborate gilt cartouche, the woven sides with braided blue rims having applied flower garlands and loop handles.
-Underglaze blue Jacob Petit mark.
+Underglaze blue mark of Jacob Petit.

 Constructed entirely of porcelain and woven by hand, this fantastic basket represents Jacob Petit at his most flamboyant.